Welcome To Accessible Chef

 MEET THE TEAM

-Parents, life skills teachers, occupational therapists, physical therapists, speech-language pathologists, self-advocates, and everyone else who supports individuals with disabilities!
+Parents, life skills teachers, occupational therapists, physical therapists, special educators, family and consumer sciences teachers, speech-language pathologists, self-advocates, and everyone else who supports individuals with disabilities!

 Read articles about adaptive cooking tools, learn to use the custom recipe creator, and more